The Bible And Its Inspiration

 The Holy Scriptures containeth all things necessary to salvation; so that whatsoever is not read therein, nor may be proved thereby, is not to be required of any man that it should be believed as an article of faith, or be thought requisite or necessary to salvation.

 This statement puts the Bible at the center of our theological task: we are called to read and interpret the Scriptures so that we might know what is “necessary to salvation.”
-The Scriptures tell us about God's love for us in Jesus Christ; they tell us about how God became incarnate in human flesh, about how Jesus came to live among us, teach us the Will of God, and then die on the cross for us as an atoning sacrifice for our sins.
+The Scriptures tell us about God's love for us in Jesus Christ; they tell us about how God became incarnate in human flesh, about how Jesus came to live among us, teach us the Will of God, and then die on the cross for us all as an atoning sacrifice for our sins.
 The scriptures outline for us what we must do and believe, and they limit what can be required for salvation.
-Put simply, they contain the Word of God.
+Put simply, they contain and convey to us the very Word of God in Jesus Christ our Lord.

 So, where does the inspiration of the Holy Spirit come into play in the writing of Luke’s Gospel?
 I submit that it takes center stage as the clear, compelling, life transforming motivation which drove the author to actually write his Gospel, as well as in all of the writings that he used and in the memories and experiences of those whom he interviewed.
 Indeed, I also believe that inspiration is present even in the theological interpretation of the early Christian Church.